-The Green Man/Jack in the Green/The Summer King
+Jack in the Green - The Summer King

 Appearing under many guises is the embodiment of the sacred masculine aspect of nature, the Green Man.
 At Beltane, he takes on the form of the Summer King and is the god of vegetation and plant life.
-He battles with the Holly (winter) King to win the hand of the May Queen and together they represent the sacred marriage of the sun and the earth, the sacred masculine and divine feminine and the impregnation of the earth with fertility.
+He battles with the Holly (winter) King to win the hand of the May Queen and together they represent the sacred marriage of the sun and the earth, the sacred masculine and divine feminine impregnate the earth with fertility.

 Before Christianisation, the Green Man represented such a powerful force – that of virility and growth – that many churches have a Green Man hidden in the ceiling or peering down from a darkened corner.
-Man was completely reliant on nature until very recently in evolutionary terms, the Green Man seems to have been an expression of this close relationship and one that many stone masons were very reluctant to give up, even in the face of increasing pressure from the church.
+We humans were completely reliant on nature until very recently in evolutionary terms, the Green Man personified this close relationship, one that many stone masons were very reluctant to give up - even in the face of increasing pressure from the church.